memfault/interrupt/_posts/2022-11-01-setup-a-ci-pipeline-using-github-actions-and-docker.md

 make -f empty.Makefile
 ```

-You, at this point, can compile the project at your local machine using the terminal.
+Now the project can be built from the terminal, which is necessary for building in CI.

 ![Makefiles](/img/setup-a-ci-pipeline-using-github-actions-and-docker/9-compile.png)